AgentWhisky/SudokuWebTool/README.md

 ### Sudoku Solver
 * Uses a simple backtracking algorithm that recursively tests each puzzle cell until solution or failure
-* This solution could easily be sped up with more advanced algorithm
+* This solution could easily be sped up with a more advanced algorithm, but currently appears to run "fast enough" (<5ms)